Fast Volume Alignment by Frequency-Marched Newton Method: Alternating search over rotations and translations

 where $(\mathcal{S}_\tau h)(x)=h(x-\tau)$ denotes the translation operator.

-It is unrealistic to exhaustively discretize the parametrization of the cross-correlation as defined in Problem \eqref{eq:6d_problem} as it lives in six dimensions.
+Exhaustively discretizing the six-dimensional pose space defined in Problem \eqref{eq:6d_problem} is computationally prohibitive.
 A common approach is to alternate between optimization over shifts and over the rotations, e.g. \cite{chen_fast_2013}.
 For fixed shift $\tau$, optimization over $g$ can be performed efficiently using Algorithm \ref{algo:coarse-to-fine}.
 For fixed rotation $g$, the optimal translation can be estimated efficiently on a fine grid by evaluating the cross-correlation with 3D FFT.

 More precisely, we start from zero shift and estimate the rotation using Algorithm \ref{algo:coarse-to-fine}.
 Then, given the estimated rotation, we estimate the translation of the rotated volume via a 3D FFT-based correlation.
 This alternating process is repeated for a small number of iterations, e.g. $T=3$ in the experiment of Section \ref{sec:exp_STA}.